by Adam Robson

 New store owners are often shocked to discover that it takes roughly 100 visitors to your online store before you'll receive a sale.
 Obviously there may be exceptions to this rule, but on average 99 out of 100 visitors won't buy on their first visit.

 If you are paying to bring traffic to your store it's vitally important to understand the maximum you should be paying for each visitor that comes to your store via paid advertising.

 Let's assume for a moment that each purchaser spends $60 on average in your store and you have a 50% profit margin on your products, or to put it plainly, you make $30 on average from each sale.

 The math looks like this:

 IN OUR EXAMPLE IT SHOULD NOT BE COSTING YOU MORE THAN 30 CENTS TO BRING A VISITOR TO YOUR STORE.

 At 30 cents you are only breaking even.
 You would be hoping to sell to more than 1 in 100 visitors, have a lower cost per visitor, or retarget the other 99 store visitors with some form of retargeting advertising to have them return to your store to make a purchase.

-Would you be shocked to learn, the average cost per click with Google Adwords is now $2.50 (I'm assuming you want to be on that all important first page)!
+Would you be shocked to learn, the average cost per click with Google Ads (formally Google Adwords) is now $2.50 (I'm assuming you want to be on that all important first page)!
 That's a long way from 30 cents isn't it?